oerickmuller/Documentacoes/arch_install.md

 curl https://pyenv.run | bash
 ```

-Don't forget to update the `.bashrc` file as needed.
+Don't forget to update the `.zshenv`  file as needed.